-Elana is the principal of the design practice Studio Elana Schlenker.
-In 2015, she received the Art Directors Club Young Gun Award and was named to the Center for Architecture’s Graphic Design shortlist.
-In 2013, Elana was selected for Print Magazine‘s annual New Visual Artist list, recognizing 20 of the world’s top creative talents under the age of 30.
+Elana is the principal of Studio Elana Schlenker, a medium agnostic design practice established in 2011.
+In 2015, she was selected as a Young Gun by The One Club for Creativity (formerly the Art Directors Club) and named a Print Magazine New Visual Artist in 2013—both annual distinctions recognizing the world’s top creative talents under 30 (she is now over 30).
 In 2018 and twice in 2016, her work was shortlisted for the prestigious Paris Photo/Aperture Photobook Award.
-Elana is the founder of Gratuitous Type, a magazine of contemporary graphic design, and Less Than 100, a traveling pop-up shop for gender wage parity.
-Previously, Elana worked as an art director at Condé Nast Princeton Architectural Press.
-Since 2016, she has also served as a lecturer at the Image Text Ithaca low-residency MFA program at Ithaca College.
+Elana has spoken at creative events around the world (including Adobe MAX, Google SPAN, Offset, and Typographics) and served as a Strange Foundation Fellow and Designer in Residence at the Meta Open Arts program.
+She is the founder of Gratuitous Type, a magazine of contemporary graphic design, and Less Than 100, a pop-up shop for gender wage parity.
+Since 2016, she has also been a lecturer in the Image Text Ithaca low-residency MFA program.

 A New York native and School of Visual Arts alum, Mark advanced from early work in movie poster design to designing for a variety of clients and industries as a now-longtime art director, graphic designer and award winning illustrator.
 He has worked under world-renowned graphic designer Stefan Sagmeister as well as Paula Scher.
 Mark was recently awarded a 60th anniversary gold medal, The Society of Illustrator’s highest honor andHis 2005 book design was shortlisted for the Anamorphis Prize for self published photo books and obtained by MoMA’s permanent library.